upfrontjs/framework/.github/ISSUE_TEMPLATE/bug_report.md

  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

+**Workaround**
+Can this issue be circumvented in the code's current state?
+If so, how?

 **Additional context**
 Add any other context about the problem here.